davekeder/thebook/index.md

-# 📜 Historical Autographs & Letters Collection
+# 📜 The Historical Autographs & Letters Collection of C.W.
+Mills

-Welcome to the **Historical Autographs & Letters Collection**, a curated gallery showcasing fascinating documents from notable figures across history.
+Welcome to the **Historical Autographs & Letters Collection of C.W.
+Mills**, a gallery showcasing fascinating documents from notable figures of the 19th and early 20th century.
 Click on any name below to explore high-resolution images and detailed descriptions.

 ---